-The 3 R's are taught and supported using the Behavioral Expectations Matrix (see Appendix A).
+The G.R.E.A.T. expectations are taught and supported using the Behavioral Expectations Matrix (see Appendix A).
 The PBIS system emphasizes the use of various ways of recognizing positive student behavior.
-Examples include verbal and non-verbal praise, SOAR Cards, small prizes, and special activities.
+Examples include verbal and non-verbal praise, small prizes, and special activities.